VeChain Launches Bug Bounty Program on HackenProof

 Yesterday, VeChainThor blockchain went to the alpha testing stage, and hackers from white hat community were invited to start the private bug hunting process.
 Vital to note that VeChain has also invited ethical hackers from their community.
 All the researchers have a solid background in cybersecurity, source code review, consensus protocols, p2p networks, smart contracts audit, and software development.
 Thus, they will provide critical insights on improvements and receive bounties for their work.
-VeChainThor blockchain invite-only bug bounty program is available from now to June 5th.
+VeChainThor blockchain invite-only bug bounty program is already available!

 The testing of the platform is of utmost importance to VeChain, Hacken, and other companies operating on the blockchain.
 As a relatively new technology, blockchain has to prove that its advantages surpass any potential flaws.
 That is why cybersecurity is a top concern of the blockchain community.

 We hope that all blockchain and IT companies will follow the example of VeChain and start taking their cybersecurity seriously.
 After all, it is up to us to make the web a safe and invulnerable place.

 P.S.
 If you like to take part in the private bug bounty of VeChainThor platform, apply for qualification to firstname.lastname@example.org.